Normal extension

-In abstract algebra, a normal extension is an algebraic field extension L/K for which every irreducible polynomial over K which has a root in L, splits into linear factors in L. These are one of the conditions for algebraic extensions to be a Galois extension.
+In abstract algebra, a normal extension is an algebraic field extension L/K for which every irreducible polynomial over K that has a root in L splits into linear factors over L. This is one of the conditions for an algebraic extension to be a Galois extension.
 Bourbaki calls such an extension a quasi-Galois extension.
+For finite extensions, a normal extension is identical to a splitting field.

 Definition

-Let $L/K$ be an algebraic extension (i.e. L is an algebraic extension of K), such that $L\subseteq \overline{K}$ (i.e. L is contained in an algebraic closure of K).
+Let $L/K$ be an algebraic extension (i.e., L is an algebraic extension of K), such that $L\subseteq \overline{K}$ (i.e., L is contained in an algebraic closure of K).
 Then the following conditions, any of which can be regarded as a definition of normal extension, are equivalent: